30 Jan 2024

 -p 8000:8000 \

-This command will start the application and expose it on port 8000.
-You can deploy this image to your server and put it behind a custom domain.
+This command will start the server and expose it on port 8000.
+You can deploy this image to your own server and put it behind a custom domain.
 This way you could distribute apps to users outside your network.
 For now, we will just use your internal IP.
-To do that retrieve your internal IP with ifconfig on Linux and Mac, or Windows with ipconfig.
+To do that retrieve your internal ip with ifconfig on Linux and Mac, or on Windows with ipconfig.

 2. Upload Your IPA App Build.